miltiadiss/CEID-MSc-Thesis/README.md

 ## Introduction

 This repository contains the implementation and artifacts of my MSc thesis on **“Supervised domain adaptation techniques for the classification of abnormal respiratory sounds.”** The thesis aims to address the common issue of **domain shift** between different recording devices of respiratory sounds and to develop models that generalize better to unseen devices.
-The goal is to improve the classification of pathological respiratory audio across domains by leveraging domain adaptation methods.
+The goal is to improve the classification of pathological respiratory audio across domains by leveraging sypervised domain adaptation methods.

 ---

 ## Motivation & Background

 - Respiratory sound classification is a growing field in medical signal processing and can aid in non-invasive diagnosis of lung disorders.
-- However, models trained on one dataset often perform poorly when tested on another due to differences in recording conditions, sensor types, subject populations, etc.
+- However, models trained on recordings coming from primarily one specific device often perform poorly when tested on another due to differences in recording conditions, sensor types, subject populations, etc.
-- **Domain adaptation** methods aim to reduce this gap by aligning feature distributions across source and target domains.
+- **Domain adaptation** methods aim to reduce this gap by aligning feature distributions across source and target domains (devices).
-- This work explores supervised domain adaptation (i.e. when some labeled data in target domain is available) to improve cross-domain classification of abnormal respiratory sounds.
+- This work explores supervised domain adaptation to improve cross-domain classification of abnormal respiratory sounds.

 ---